inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 # Inexor

-Inexor is a fork of the quake-like fps Cube 2: Sauerbraten.
+Inexor is a fork of the quake-like FPS Cube 2: Sauerbraten.
 It is backwards compatible to the current Cube 2: Sauerbraten release.

 ## Game Features